pwa-builder/pwabuilder-blog/src/docs/ios/ios-faq/ios-faq.md

 No, not currently.
 You'll need Xcode to build your project, which is only available on Mac.

-In the near future, the PWABuilder team may automate the build process for you, in which case you'll be able to submit the package to the App Store without a Mac.
-If this is important to you, please [👍 this issue](https://github.com/pwa-builder/pwabuilder-ios/issues/9).

-In the meantime, there are 3rd party build services, such as [AppVeyor](https://www.appveyor.com/pricing/) or [GitHub Actions with Xcode Archive](https://github.com/marketplace/actions/xcode-archive), that can build Xcode projects as part of your continuous integration (CI) pipeline.
+However, there are 3rd party build services, such as [AppVeyor](https://www.appveyor.com/pricing/) or [GitHub Actions with Xcode Archive](https://github.com/marketplace/actions/xcode-archive), that can build Xcode projects as part of your continuous integration (CI) pipeline.

 Additionally, there are inexpesive services, such as [Macincloud](https://www.macincloud.com/), which let you remote into a Mac with Xcode already installed.
 You can use those services to build your PWA iOS app package.